World class University

 Durham is different.
 Unlike most other British universities, Durham has colleges, and our structure is different from other collegiate universities.
 Every student is a member of a college, and is admitted to the university jointly by a college and their department.

 Our colleges act as a focus for much of Durham's social life and provide a supportive environment for study and personal development.
-Most colleges provide accommodation for at least two years.
-Our accommodation office helps "livers out" find suitable housing when they're not in college.
 Each college provides facilities such as libraries, music societies and sports teams catering for all standards of competence from beginner to inter-varsity level.

 Durham is an attractive historic city with one of the (we think the!) most beautiful cathedrals in the world.
 Durham is a compact city so you will find lectures, tutorials, laboratory and library provision will in most cases be a short, and often picturesque, 5-15 minutes walk from your room.
 Most of our students find the human scale of Durham City a huge advantage.
 Durham has a friendly feel but still provides the facilities you would expect of a thriving city including many excellent cafés, bars, restaurants, theatres, shops and a superb choice of events and entertainment.
 The student union's Kingsgate bar was crowned 'Best Bar None' which means it is the safest and best run licensed premises in Durham hosting Jazz Café as well as some of the biggest nights in Durham including Planet of Sound and Revolver.

 Durham is ideally located both for outdoor enthusiasts and those who prefer the urban environment.
 The Lake District, Hadrian's Wall, the North York Moors, Lindisfarne and the Pennines are all within easy reach, while Newcastle-Gateshead, is only 15 minutes by train, and has theatres, concerts, cinemas and one of Europe's largest indoor shopping areas.